Role: Principal Product Designer (Lead Architect)

 Express Notes Figma Component

-The Solution: Four Pillars of Systemic Efficiency
+Four Pillars of Systemic Efficiency

 I led the UX architecture for a zero-to-one, multi-persona platform designed to streamline call handling, reduce cognitive load, and create consistent workflows across agents and managers.
 The solution centered around four core experience pillars: